octo-technology/OpenTezos/docs/blockchain-basics/introduction.md

 ### The 2nd generation of blockchains
 Following the success of Bitcoin, many forked its code and started creating new blockchains with differentiating features or capabilities.

 Note here that Bitcoin's transactions are programmable.
 One can program how funds are spent using scripts.
-However, going beyond these basic uses is quite difficult as Bitcoin's underlying scripting language is very limited.
+However, only a small set of basic uses is possible in practice as Bitcoin's underlying scripting language is very limited.

-In 2011, Vitalik Buterin encountered Bitcoin, and two years later (October 2013) began work on a proposal for [_Mastercoin_](https://web.archive.org/web/20150627031414/http://vbuterin.com/ultimatescripting.html) a protocol with more programmable capabilities than Bitcoin.
+In 2011, Vitalik Buterin encountered Bitcoin, and two years later (October 2013) began work on a proposal for [_Mastercoin_](https://web.archive.org/web/20150627031414/http://vbuterin.com/ultimatescripting.html), a protocol with more programmable capabilities than Bitcoin.

 However, the team at _Mastercoin_ didn't want to go in this direction, and Vitalik Buterin began to re-work his proposal into another project named _Ethereum_ (December 2013).
 The interest into [_**D**ecentralized **A**utonomous **O**rganizations_](https://en.wikipedia.org/wiki/Decentralized_autonomous_organization) (or DAO) drove the need for even more complex scripts.
 A "DAO" is a form of investor-directed venture capital fund that no blockchain could so far implement.
 It was also in December 2013 that Gavin Wood (protocol-side) and Jeffrey Wilcke (client-side) joined forces with Vitalik Buterin to work on Ethereum, and a [white paper was first published in January 2014](https://ethereum.org/en/whitepaper/).